DNACENSolutions/dnac_ansible_workflows/workflows/users_and_roles/README.md

 * **Access to Cisco Catalyst Center:** Ensure that User and Role is enabled.
 * **Ansible Installation:** Ansible must be installed on the machine managing the automation process.
 * **Yamale Python Library:** `yamale` Python library installed (`pip install yamale`)
-* **Cisco DNA Ansible Collection:** The cisco.dnac.user_role_workflow_manager module must be available from the Cisco DNA Ansible Collection.
+* **Cisco DNA Ansible Collection:** The cisco.catalystcenter.user_role_workflow_manager module must be available from the Cisco DNA Ansible Collection.
-* **dnacentersdk Python SDK:** This SDK is required to interact with Cisco Catalyst Center.
+* **catalystcentersdk Python SDK:** This SDK is required to interact with Cisco Catalyst Center.

 2. ## Configure Host Inventory:

 The host_inventory_dnac1/hosts.yml file specifies the connection details (IP address, credentials, etc.) for your Catalyst Center instance.
-Make sure the dnac_version in this file matches your actual Catalyst Center version.
+Make sure the catalystcenter_version in this file matches your actual Catalyst Center version.
 ##The Sample host_inventory_dnac1/hosts.yml

 ```bash